scole024/the-mead-hall/README.md

 src="README_files/figure-gfm/fa-icon-d436c5e53b6dbb58805cf5367b42e824.svg"
-style="width:1.25em;height:1em" /> The best part of my jobs has been helping organizations in the public, private, and nonprofit sectors to collect and analyze the data for decision making.
+style="width:1.25em;height:1em" /> The best part of my jobs has been helping organizations in the public, private, and nonprofit sectors to **collect and analyze the data for decision making.**

 <img
 src="README_files/figure-gfm/fa-icon-4f63acd21b7d3c60d5e02848fb5faf9f.svg"
 style="width:1em;height:1em" /> I have experience in various work
-environments: government contracting (USAID and the Department of Commerce), public-private partnerships (the Maine International Trade Center), and nonprofits (Democracy Fund, the Carter Center).
+environments: **federal government contracting** (USAID and the Department of Commerce), **state-level public-private partnerships** (the Maine International Trade Center), and **domestic and international nonprofits** (Democracy Fund, the Carter Center).

 <img
 src="README_files/figure-gfm/fa-icon-55b568afc39f10a6c4f2195f24f09506.svg"
-style="width:1em;height:1em" /> As the daughter of two public school educators, I am always looking for opportunities to learn and serve.
+style="width:1em;height:1em" /> As the daughter of two public school educators, I am always looking for opportunities to **learn and serve**.
 Topics I am particularly interested in include democracy, elections, international trade, and postcolonialism, especially in the Middle East.

 <img
 src="README_files/figure-gfm/fa-icon-84d65d35db957dce05bef62e6214d7c5.svg"
-style="width:0.88em;height:1em" /> Talk to me about your favorite books!
+style="width:0.88em;height:1em" /> Talk to me about your **favorite books**!
 I have been on a sci-fi/ fantasy/ speculative fiction kick these last few years, and I’ll always pick up a nonfiction book on an interesting subject.

 And because the
 [fontawesome](https://rstudio.github.io/fontawesome/articles/icon-reference.html)